-In this case, all the free IOPins are discrete variables: x[n] = $\mathbf{x}d[\mathbf{n}], N = N_d, N_c = 0$.
-In commonly occurring adaptation decision-taking scenarios, it is sufficient to only search for the best parameters among a set of available discrete choices provided in the AdaptationQoS.
-Further, the number of free variables and the set of choices for each is small enough in the considered use cases, so that search by total enumeration in the discrete space of values the variables take, is not unfeasible.
-For this case, it is always possible to find a generic solution, irrespective of the nature of the functions and for any number of optimization constraints.
-Furthermore, the exhaustive search method is well suited for the nature of the UCD specification in the DIA standard, where the limit constraints are simply represented as Boolean functions that only return whether the constraint is satisfied at a given point.
-We outline the procedure for finding the entire solution set for arbitrary number of optimization constraints.
+In this case, all the free IOPins are discrete variables: $\mathbf{x}[n] = \mathbf{x}d[n]$, $N = N_d$, $N_c = 0$.
+In commonly occurring adaptation decision-taking scenarios, it is sufficient to search for the best parameters among a set of available discrete choices provided in the AdaptationQoS.
+Further, the number of free variables and the set of choices for each are usually small, so that even search by total enumeration is feasible.
+In this case, it is always possible to find a generic solution, irrespective of the nature of the functions and for any number of optimization constraints.
+Furthermore, the exhaustive search method suits well the nature of the UCD specification in DIA, where the limit constraints are represented as Boolean functions.

-In multi-criteria optimization literature [22], a point y is said to dominate another point \mathbf{z} with respect to a given set of optimization metrics, if one of the metrics evaluated at y is better than that evaluated at z, and no other metric evaluated at y is worse than that evaluated at z.
+In multi-criteria optimization literature [23], a point y is

+said to dominate another point z with respect to a set of optimization metrics, if one of the metrics evaluated at y is better than that evaluated at z, and no other metric evaluated at y is worse than that evaluated at z.
 A point y is said to be Pareto optimal, if there is no other feasible point that dominates y.
-The goal is to find the set of all Pareto optimal solutions.
+The goal is to find the set of all Pareto optimal solutions for an arbitrary number of optimization constraints.

 Given N free variables for each adaptation unit, the ADTE starts with a null initialized list of solutions.
-Then it generates a N-tuple for each candidate solution, and evaluates the limit constraints to test feasibility.
-If feasible, the optimization metrics are evaluated, and the candidate is compared with the current running list of solutions to check for mutual domination.
-If the candidate is dominated by at least one other existing solution, it is discarded.
-If not, the candidate is added to the list, but existing solutions that are dominated by the candidate, if any, are discarded from the list.
-Once all N-tuples in the space of free variables have been processed, the list yields the Pareto optimal set of solutions.
-Any particular solution from this set can then be chosen as the final decision.
+Then it generates an N-tuple for each candidate solution, and evaluates the limit constraints to test feasibility.
+If feasible, the optimization metrics are evaluated and compared with the current running list of solutions to check for mutual domination.
+If the candidate is dominated by another existing solution, it is discarded.
+If not, the candidate is added to the list, but existing solutions that are dominated by the candidate if any, are discarded from the list.
+Once all candidates have been processed, the list yields the Pareto optimal solution set.
+Any particular solution from this set can be chosen as the final decision.
+A flowchart for the procedure is shown in Fig. 5 (a).